This note clarifies the support provided when IBM WebSphere Commerce customers operate in a VMware (virtualization) environment.

 It is recommended that you operate the IBM WebSphere Commerce database within a native, non-VMware environment.

 1. The preceding statement is a clarification for supporting IBM WebSphere Commerce within a VMware ESX environment.
-All other support requirements within virtualized environment remain the same as per the Software support statement for IBM software products in a VMware environment.

 2. IBM Software products relying on virtualization provided by VMware are eligible for sub-capacity Software licensing.